The Ultimate Guide to XCOM: Enemy Unknown Console Commands

 Customizing Soldiers

-Customizing your soldiers is one of the most popular uses for console commands.
-Beyond basic stat adjustments, there are commands for modifying soldier classes, abilities, and appearances.
+Customizing your soldiers is one of the most familiar uses for the console commands outside of editing stats.
+Other commands are available for changing soldier classes, abilities, and appearances.

-1. MakeSoldierAClass [ClassName] [FirstName] [LastName]: Change a soldier’s class.
-Replace [ClassName] with one of the following:
+MakeSoldierAClass [ClassName] [FirstName] [LastName]: Changes the class of a soldier.
+Substitute [ClassName] with one of these values:

 Example: